Chart Color Schemes

 Lake Illawarra faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 12.2%, significantly lower than the NSW average of 32.2%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 8.1%, followed by postgraduate qualifications (2.3%) and graduate diplomas (1.8%).
-Vocational credentials are prevalent, with 42.2% of residents aged 15+ holding them – advanced diplomas account for 9.7% and certificates for 32.5%.
+Bachelor degrees are most prevalent at 8.1%, followed by postgraduate qualifications (2.3%) and graduate diplomas (1.8%).
+Vocational credentials are held by 42.2% of residents aged 15+, with advanced diplomas at 9.7% and certificates at 32.5%.
+Educational participation is high, with 25.9% of residents currently enrolled in formal education, including 9.2% in primary, 6.8% in secondary, and 2.6% in tertiary education.

-Educational participation is high, with 25.9% of residents currently enrolled in formal education.
+Educational participation is notably high, with 25.9% of residents currently enrolled in formal education.
 This includes 9.2% in primary education, 6.8% in secondary education, and 2.6% pursuing tertiary education.

 Frequently Asked Questions - Education